How to Choose the Right Shipping Carrier for Your Ecommerce Business

 On the flip side, if you’re sending most of your packages abroad, then it may make sense to partner with an international shipping carrier who specializes in foreign deliveries and offers better rates for international shipments.

 To optimise shipping, you should also have a basic understanding of how shipping zones work.
 Basically, the further away you’re shipping from, the higher the zone you’ll be shipping to — and the higher the zone, the higher the price.

 We’re not talking about a Taylor Swift album here.
 Believe it or not, it’s important that the carrier you choose has a solid reputation that will instill trust in your customers.

 For instance, USPS consistently ranks as America’s #1 trusted government agency, and that level of trust is critical when it comes to delivery management.

 By shipping with USPS, you’re partnering with a 240-year-old brand that is as synonymous with the United States as the American Flag itself or Bruce Springsteen’s “Born in the USA” bumping through the loudspeakers at a Memorial Day grill-off.
 It might sound ridiculous, but these things are important to keep in mind.

 In addition to considering a carrier’s reputation, it’s important that you choose one that implements the latest supply chain technology that helps you keep up-to-date with all of your orders and also seamlessly integrates with your current tech stack.

-Carriers do this by offering open shipping APIs that allow other parties to print labels and manage your inventory while you fulfill customer orders.
+Carriers do this by offering open shipping APIs that allow other parties to print labels and manage your inventory while you fulfil customer orders.

 Pro tip: Speaking of APIs: any carrier worth their salt most always has partnerships with third-party shipping software companies that offer that carrier’s postage at discounted rates.
 This is a prime example of how carriers develop APIs to better serve their customers and ultimately save you money by hooking you up with discounts that large commercial shippers enjoy.